taoalpha/try/README.md

 *Your experiments deserve a home.* 🏠

-> For everyone who constantly creates new projects for little experiments, a one-file Ruby script to quickly manage and navigate to keep them somewhat organized
+> For everyone who constantly creates new projects for little experiments, a tiny one-file CLI to quickly manage and navigate them so they stay somewhat organized.

 Ever find yourself with 50 directories named `test`, `test2`, `new-test`, `actually-working-test`, scattered across your filesystem?
 Or worse, just coding in `/tmp` and losing everything?